KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     as an author, is not permissible.
 Making minor revisions to an article or manuscript that is ghost-written does not justify authorship.
-6. AI generated text or copy-editing must be disclosed in the acknowledgments
+6. AI-generated text or copyediting must be disclosed in the acknowledgments.
-7. Copy editor(s) must be included in the acknowledgments
+7. Copy editors must be included in the acknowledgments.

-Our lab uses a authorship rubric to help with determine authorship and author order.
-This rubric is used at the end of the project in preparation to paper submission.
+Our lab uses an authorship rubric to help determine authorship and author order.
+This rubric is used at the end of the project when preparing a paper for submission.

 Our authorship policy follows the [ICMJE](https://www.icmje.org/) (International Committee of Medical Journal Editors) recommendations: